7 Best Ergonomic Office Chairs for Back Pain in 2026

 Last updated

-At under $400, the Branch delivers 90% of what premium chairs offer.
-The lumbar support is responsive, the mesh back is breathable, and the build quality is surprisingly solid for the price.
-If you’re budget-conscious, this is the one.
+At $499, the Branch delivers about 90% of what the premium chairs offer.
+I was skeptical at first, but the lumbar support is responsive, the mesh back breathes well, and the build quality is better than I expected for the price.
+The adjustment mechanisms feel solid, not flimsy like some budget chairs I’ve tried.
+If you need to stay under $500, this is the one to get.

 Frequently Asked Questions